Sign In Register

 Is Prince Rupert a Good Place to Live?

-Based on current data, Prince Rupert receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
-Key strengths include above-average household incomes.
-Areas to be aware of include above-average unemployment.
-Prince Rupert has some notable strengths but also faces challenges that prospective residents should consider.
+Based on current data, Prince Rupert receives an overall livability score of 3.1 out of 5.0, earning a grade of B. Key strengths include above-average household incomes.
+Areas to be aware of include high housing costs, above-average unemployment.
+Prince Rupert offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs